This post will focus on Foreign Key constraints.

 In order for a constraint to be deferrable per transaction they must have been defined using

 Alternatively they can be made to be deferred by default with

 SET CONSTRAINTS sets the behavior of constraint checking within the current transaction.

-According to the SET CONSTRAINTS docs, IMMEDIATE constraints are checked after each statement while deferred constraints are not checked until the transaction commits.
+Per SET CONSTRAINTS, IMMEDIATE constraints are checked after each statement while deferred constraints are not checked until the transaction commits.

-This excellent Hashrocket blog post on deferring constraints goes in depth into an example with a list where each list item has a unique position.
+This excellent Hashrocket blog post on deferring constraints covers an example list where each list item has a unique position.